dalo-hub/dalo-hub/README.md

 # Hi there 👋 Daniel here!

+## Frontend Developer • Systems Engineer • Clean Code Enthusiast

+I build modern, efficient, and accessible interfaces with a strong focus on scalability and good engineering practices.
+I love working with JavaScript/TypeScript ecosystems, crafting UI with React or Angular, and keeping workflows clean with testing, automation, and smart tooling.

+I enjoy minimalism, intuitive UX, and improving things one pixel at a time.

 ## 🌟 About Me

-Systems Engineer with a strong focus on frontend development.
-Passionate about creating modern, scalable, and accessible interfaces.
-Practical experience with React, Angular, and TypeScript, working in agile environments with automated testing.
-I'm motivated to solve real-world problems through intuitive and efficient solutions.
-I aim to add value to teams that drive technological innovation.

----
+- 🚀 Frontend-focused Systems Engineer

+- 🎨 Passionate about design systems, clean architectures, and accessible UIs

+- 🧪 Improving daily through testing, patterns, and better developer experience

+- 🛠 Always refining my environment (Arch btw)

+- 🤓 I genuinely enjoy learning — especially the small details that most people ignore

 ## 🛠️ My Tech Stack